Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 Competition drives businesses to create better products for less (see [[#Technological Advancement|here]] and [[#How will the System accommodate Change?|here]]), and so tailor towards the interest of consumers.
 In following their self-interest for profit, they must accommodate others' interests for products.
 Cheaper/more efficient production methods free up resources for other applications as well.

-The three main virtues of the market system are:
-1. **Efficiency** in promoting better/cheaper production methods
-2. **Incentives** for innovation and work in economic rewards
-3. **Freedom** for workers and businesses to work in self-interest, and be rewarded/punished
 # Chapter 34
 > International Trade